Mastering the Command '7za' (with examples)

 Explanation:

-• path/to/encrypted.7z: Specifies the path and filename of the encrypted archive that will be created.
+• path/to/encrypted.7z: Specifies the path and filename for the encrypted archive.

-• -ppassword: Sets the password for the encrypted archive.
+• -ppassword: Sets a password for the archive, replacing “password” with the actual chosen passphrase.

 Example output: